infracost/docs/docs/features/cli_commands.md

 ## Project names

-Project names default to the path or git repo name, and appear in the CLI output, pull request comments, and Infracost Cloud.

-Use the `--project-name` flag with `infracost breakdown` and `diff` to override the auto-generated project name:
+Infracost auto-generates project names based on the user-provided path, or git repo name.
+The name appears in the CLI output, pull request comments and Infracost Cloud.
+When paths such as `plan.json` are used, you might want to override it with a more understandable name.
+Use the `--project-name` flag with `infracost breakdown` and `diff` to achieve this:

 ```shell
 infracost breakdown --path plan.json --project-name my-project-123